 Fall is my favorite season hands down, and persimmons are a big part of that.
-I always feel sad when summer ends because it means saying good-bye to tomatoes and berries, but all I have to do is think about the start of persimmon season and I cheer right up!
+I always hate saying good-bye to summer tomatoes and berries, but all I have to do is think about the start of persimmon season and I cheer right up!

-I didn’t have much exposure to persimmons until my son came home from school in the 3rd grade and told me about a persimmon tasting that they’d had at school that day.
+I didn’t have any exposure to persimmons until my son came home from school in the 3rd grade and told me about a persimmon tasting that they’d had at school that day.

-He told me how much he loved the persimmons, then he handed me three recipes that he’d gotten from school.
-One of the recipes was a persimmon and spinach salad, so I went right to the store and picked up what I needed to make it.
+He told me how much he loved them, then he handed me three recipes that he’d gotten from school.
+One of the recipes was a salad, so I went right to the store to pick up the ingredients that I needed to make it.

-My love for persimmons has only grown over the years and I use it everywhere I can from salsa to sangria to cake.
+That salad is still one of our favorite recipes, and my love for persimmons has only grown over the years.
+Now I use it everywhere I can in both sweet and savory recipes.

 They’re so versatile and absolutely delicious. 🙂

 Persimmons are edible fruits from the Diospyros family that originated in China, where it was cultivated for centuries.
-Persimmons then spread to other parts of Asia including Korea and Japan, and finally the first plant was introduced in California in the mid 1800’s.
+They spread to other parts of Asia including Korea and Japan, and finally the first plant was introduced in California in the mid 1800’s.

 The word Diospyros derives from the Greek words “dios” and “pyron”, which may be translated as “divine fruit”.

-Persimmons range in color from gold to deep orange, and are either round with a flat bottom or oblong like an acorn.
+Persimmon color ranges from gold to deep orange, and they’re either round with a flat bottom or oblong like an acorn.

-The most common varieties of persimmons are the fuyu and hachiya varieties, and while they look similar, they cannot be used interchangeably.
+The most common types of persimmons are fuyu and hachiya varieties, and while they look similar, they cannot be used interchangeably.

-Persimmons are in season in the fall and early winter.
+Persimmon season begins in the fall and ends in early winter.

-Fuyu Persimmons are rounded with a flat bottom and may be eaten raw when they’re crisp like an apple or soft as they’re non-astringent.
-When they’re harder, they’re great cut up into salads, salsa, etc. When they become soft, they’re great in smoothies and baking.
+Fuyu persimmons are rounded with a flat bottom and may be eaten raw when they’re crisp or very ripe.

 Hachiya persimmons are acorn or heart shaped, and are astringent due to high tannin levels.
-This means that the fruit is inedible until it’s fully ripe (when ripe, the fruit will is extremely soft).
-These persimmons are wonderful in smoothies and baking.
+This means that the fruit is inedible until it’s fully ripe (when ripe, the fruit is extremely soft).

 Persimmons have a multitude of nutritional benefits.
 They’re high in vitamins and minerals including Vitamin A, C and B, potassium and manganese.
 They also contain the plant compounds tannins and flavonoids.